LeastAuthority/fleece/README.md

-  fuzz        run go-fuzz against a fuzz function help        Help about any command init        initialize lafuzz into a repo triage      test crashers and summarize.
+  fuzz        run go-fuzz against a fuzz function help        Help about any command init        initialize lafuzz into a repo triage      test crashers and summarize

 Flags:
       --config string   config file (default is $(pwd)/.lafuzz.yaml)